metaterminal/metaterminal.fyi/content/blog/bsides/index.md

 > We might estimate that for every puzzle released in the final hunt, approximately one more was written and cut in some stage of development.

 In most cases, puzzles were cut because they were deeply flawed in some way, or weren't fit for release.
-Many puzzles which we cut are still usable in other puzzlehunts; potentially, in future Shardhunts (should they exist), or other hunts we may choose to work on.
-There were fully-working written puzzles that only a very small number of people saw, which were not published.
+Many puzzles which were cut are still usable in other puzzlehunts; potentially, in future Shardhunts (should they exist), or other hunts people may choose to work on.
+There were fully-working written puzzles that only a very small number of testsolvers saw, which were not published.

 (Note that I don't use the word "finished".
 Nothing is ever finished.
 Only iterated upon.)